Last updated on June 7th, 2018

 There are other situations where soldered connections may fare even worse.
 In a hot engine bay, solder recrystallization can happen over time.
 This can both increase the joint resistance and lead to cracking.
 Because of this, solder should never be used to mechanically fixate a wire.
 And that’s one reason why the American Boat & Yacht Council Standards excludes solder as the sole means of electrical connection for wire terminations.
 The same situation applies to many military and aeronautic standards.

-Finally, if that isn’t enough to be convincing, consider that tin (the main component of most solder) has about 5 times the resistance of copper.
+Finally, if that isn’t enough to be convincing on if it’s better to crimp or solder, consider this.
+Tin (the main component of most solder) has about 5 times the resistance of copper.
 As such, when used in high current applications (think a battery lead), that resistance can lead to heat.
 Apply enough current and the heat can quickly spiral out of control.
 The resistance creates heat at the joint, which melts the solder, which increases the resistance until it fails altogether.
 As unlikely as that sounds, it’s a perfectly valid concern and does happen.

 Give Crimping a Chance

 I’m sure that many of you would love to call BS and tell me how they’ve used X method for years without ever having a problem.
-I’d probably even agree with them that what they did was perfect, in their situation.
+They’ll just crimp or solder depending on if they feel like it or not.
+Heck, I’d probably even agree with them that what they did was perfect, in their situation.
 Almost any soldered joint will last forever if done right and strain relieved – that’s the key.
 Nonetheless, none of that takes away that on a vehicle, a decent crimped connection will reliably be less problematic than a decent soldered one.
 You may disagree, but this is a well-settled fact.

 That doesn’t mean that soldering doesn’t have its place.
 For light-duty, low current tasks, or where crimping isn’t viable, soldering still is a valuable option.
 A perfect example is any circuit board.
 It will simply require extra care and attention to do right.
 But for everything else crimping should be the default choice.